taw00/joplin-rpm/README.md

 ## Comments?
 Suggestions?
 Open an issue here, or send me a note via Keybase -- https://keybase.io/toddwarner

-## Turtl, that other notebook application
+## What about Turtl, that other notebook application?

 I also build packages for Turtl.
 Another encrypted multi-device opensource notebook application.
 You can find more information about that